MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-assessments.md

 ## Understand templates before creating assessments

 Assessment templates contain the controls and action recommendations for assessments, based on certifications for different privacy regulations and standards.
-Your organization starts out with at least one and possibly more **included** templates available to use, depending on your licensing agreement.
-Your organization may also purchase additional **premium** templates.
+Your organization starts out with one **included** template available to use, and may be able to use additional **premium** templates for free depending on your licensing agreement.
+Your organization may  purchase additional **premium** templates.

 Each template exists in two versions: one for use with Microsoft 365 (or other Microsoft products as available), and a universal version that can be tailored to assess other products that you use.
 You can choose the appropriate template type for the product you want to assess.